opnfv/bottlenecks/docs/testing/user/userguide/overview.rst

 tuning test in parametric manner.
 Two testcases are developed and integrated into community CI pipeline.
 Rubbos and VSTF are not supported any more.

+Euphrates: Bottlenecks introduces its monitoring module, i.e., Prometheus+Collectd+Node+Grafana to monitor the system behavior when executing stress tests.
+VNF scale up/out tests is also introduced to verify NFVI capability to adapt the resource consuming.
+Life-cycle test is extended to data-plane to validte the system capability to handle concurrent network usage.
+Testing framework is also revised to support installer-agnostic testing.
+These enhancements and test cases help the end users to gain more comprehensive understanding of the SUT.
+Graphic reports of the system behavior additional to test cases are provided to indicate the confidence level of SUT.
+Install-agnostic testing framework allow end user to do stress testing adaptively over either open source or commercial deployments.

 Integration Description
 =======================
 +-------------+----------------------+----------------------+